django-private-files 1.0.0 documentation¶

 - Basic - files are served with Python (not recommended for production if you have another choice)

-- Nginx - you can specify protected locations within your nginx configuration file
+- Nginx (X-Accel-Redirect) - you can specify protected locations within your nginx configuration file

 - xsendfile - Apache (with mod_xsendfile), lighttpd and cherokee (not tested yet)

-It’s currently been tested with Django 1.3, Apache, Nginx and Lighttpd.
-It should work with older versions of django except for the example project.
-Cherokee uses the same mechanism as Apache mod_xsendfile and lighttpd, so it should work, but it’s not been tested or documented.
+It’s currently been tested with Django (1.9, 1.10, 1.11 and 2.0), Apache and Nginx.
+It should work with older versions of django.
+Cherokee and lighttpd use the same mechanism as Apache mod_xsendfile, so it should work, but it’s not been tested or documented.